About the test

 Test result

-The test centre will send your result to the contact person in the department or agency that requested your test within 5 business days of your test date.
-The contact person should communicate your result to you soon after.
-If you don’t receive your results when expected, please follow up with the contact person.
+The test centre will send your result to you and the contact person in the department or agency that requested your test within 5 business days of your test date.
+If you don’t receive your result when expected, please follow up with the contact person.

 Your test result is:

-• valid for an indefinite period, if you remain in the same position, provided that the linguistic profile of the position is not raised above your skill level while you are in this position.
+- valid for an indefinite period, if you remain in the same position, provided that the linguistic profile of the position is not raised above your skill level while you’re in this position

-If you take the test, and the result is valid, your new result will replace any previous oral test results recorded by the Public Service Commission.
+If you take the test, and the result is valid, your new result will replace any previous oral test results recorded by the PSC.

-Please note that the manager may reassess a candidate at any time prior to or after making an appointment should there be concerns about an employee’s proficiency level and/or to respect departmental policies on updating expired test results.
+The manager may request that you be reassessed at any time before or after making an appointment if there are concerns about your proficiency level, or to respect departmental policies on updating expired test results.

 Feedback